10yard/dkafe/readme.md

 ```

 See build.bat for an example Windows build script making use of venv (virtual environment for Python).
-See rpi_notes.txt for building a Raspberry Pi binary.
+See rpi_notes.txt for building a Raspberry Pi Model 4 binary.

 ### How to compile DKWolf?